How to Get Rid of Food Moths

 Food moths (plodia interpunctella), have several other names including: the dried fruit moth, the grain moth, Pantry moth or the Indianmeal moth.
 Female moths lay eggs in areas where there's food and these then hatch and become whitish larvae with dark heads reaching 12mm (0.4 in).
 The adult insect has bronze colored wings or brown bands on its wings, with a size between 16 and 20 mm (0.6 and 0.78).

 Prevention is the best way to avoid food moths.
 Thus, it's recommended to store food in airtight containers and buy only the necessary food so that it's not stored for very long.Food moths will usually appear in packaged food, as they find these containers the perfect place to lay their eggs.
 Make sure you don't store this type of food for longer than 6 months in your pantry.
-Take a look at some pantry organization ideas to make sure no old food gets forgotten at the back.

 It will also be necessary to frequently check grains, flour and other dry products to look for moths or other insects, as well as check in cabinets and cupboards.
 Cobwebs or silk ribbons on the surface of food is a sign that there's a food moth presence.
 If you find any infested food, you need to dispose of all the food that's nearby that isn't stored in sealed containers.